 This condition can also result in elevated liver enzymes due to its impact on bile flow and liver function.

-Since SGPT is present in muscle tissue, muscle injury may elevate levels.
+As these enzymes are present in muscle tissue, muscle injury may elevate levels.

 Both conditions are linked to fatty liver disease and can cause high SGOT and SGPT levels.